 Welcome to Jack's Eggs

-How can you get our eggs
+Where can you get Jack's Eggs?

 We are developing our networks all the time.
 Please send us an email from the contact form via this website, or contact us on our Facebook page.
 We are based in Cheviot, North Canterbury and distribute across the region.
-We also distribute through vege box schemes so please do get in touch to see how we can help.
+We also distribute through Vege box schemes so please do get in touch to see how we can help.

-We deliver to Restaurants, Cafés and retailer’s every week on Fridays.
+Jack’s Eggs deliver to Restaurants, Cafés and retailer’s every week on Fridays.
 We will do our best to accommodate you in between.

 Trays of 30s (unwrapped)

-Boxes of 7 trays x 30s (Unwrapped)
+Boxes of 7 trays x 30s (unwrapped)

-What makes our eggs special?
+What makes Jack’s Eggs so special?

-Why do we do what we do?
+Why do we do, what we do?

 We all need to make Social, Nutritional, Ethical and Environment choices for better protein.
 We believe the solution is Regenerative Agriculture.
-It is possible to increase biodiversity, improve soil health, increase the water holding capacity of the land and at the same time raise high quality, nutrient-dense protein, while preserving family farming communities.
+It is possible to increase biodiversity, improve soil health, increase the water holding capacity of the land and at the same time raise high quality, nutrient-dense protein, whilst preserving family farming communities.

 How do we Pasture Raise our Hens?